British and World Marbles Championship

 The British and World Marbles Championship is a marbles knock-out tournament that takes place annually on Good Friday and dates back to 1588.
 It is held at the Greyhound public house in Tinsley Green, West Sussex.
 Teams of six players participate to win the title and a silver trophy.
 The event is open to anyone of any age or nationality.
 Over the years, players from Australia, Belgium, Canada, Estonia, Ireland, France, Germany, Japan, Netherlands, Wales and the United States have participated alongside English teams.

-Both the 2020 and 2021 events were cancelled due to the COVID-19 pandemic.
-However, the championship successfully returned on 15 April 2022, after a three year lay-off.
-The next British and World Marbles Championship will be held on Bank Holiday Good Friday April 7th, 2023.
+The most recent event took place on World Marbles Day, Bank Holiday Good Friday, April 18, 2025, where the German teams won their first tournament since 2019.

 History

 The tournament dates back to 1588 during the reign of Elizabeth I, when marbles was chosen as the deciding game of a legendary sporting encounter between two young suitors, Giles and Hodge, over the hand of a Tinsley Green milk maiden named Joan.
 Every popular sport of the day was played in an Olympic style contest lasting one week.
 Hodge had been victorious at singlestick, backsword, quarter staff, cudgel play, wrestling and cock throwing, while Giles had won at archery, cricket-a-wicket, tilting at quintain (jousting targets), Turk's head, stoolball and tipcat.
 With the score level at 6–6, Good Friday was the date chosen for the final event.
 Marbles was chosen by the girl to be the deciding game, and Giles defeated Hodge.

 Marble tournaments have purportedly been played at Tinsley Green since the late 1500s, until the launching of the current event in 1932.
 Local historians have concluded that around that time, many individual county marble championships were amalgamated to create the British Marble Championships, which was only renamed as the British and World Marbles Championship for the first time in 1938.

+The 2020 and 2021 events were cancelled due to the COVID-19 pandemic.
+The championship resumed in 2022.